francescovitale/pm_based_modeling_simulation/README.md

 # Execution instructions and project description

 The methodology runs by executing the DOS experimentation_road_data.bat script.
-This script includes a set of parameters that can be customized to set:
+This script includes experimental parameters to set:

 - The process discovery variant (pd_variant)
 - The number of clusters (n_clusters)